y20k/escapepod/README.md

 ### I really miss feature X.
 For the foreseeable future the development of Escapepods will focus on stability and user interface polish.
 Do not expect new features anytime soon.

+### And there is no exception?
+Well.
+The Escapepods will get a sleep timer and the ability to view episode show notes.
+But that's it.

 ### Does Escapepods support OMPL?
 You can import an OPML formatted podcast list by choosing Escapepods when trying opening the list.
 Instead of an explicit export feature Escapepods always keeps an up-to-date OPML file in the following folder on your device `/Android/data/org.y20k.escapepods/files/collection/`.